colindoyle0000/colindoyle-website/content/lawailab2026spring/scratchpad/_index.md

 - Am I trying to do too many things at once?
 - Is there a narrower intervention that would make the project stronger?

+## Peer Review Exercise

+- What exactly is this paper adding?
+- Is the question too broad?
+- What problem is the paper addressing?
+- Who is the audience for this paper?
+- What would make this paper useful to someone else?
+- Is the paper trying to do too many things at once?
+- Is there a narrower intervention that would make the project stronger?

 ## February 18